atakurt/play2-chameleon/README.md

-# play2-chameleon - Runtime theme change module for Play 2 #
+# play2-chameleon - Runtime theme change module for Play Framework #

 Firstly, you need to add the chameleon repository to your build.sbt file so the chameleon jars can be resolved